-With a growing work and staff team has come the need to find office premises that are better placed to facilitate the work.
-Our current office has served us well for 15 years, but is now simply too small, lacking sufficient office space, meeting space, parking and a staff rest area.
+With a growing work and staff team came the need to find office premises that are better placed to facilitate the work.
+Our previous office served us well for 15 years, but became simply too small, lacking sufficient office space, meeting space, parking and a staff rest area.

-After a fairly lengthy search, God has been so good in opening the door for us to purchase a purpose-built office space at Interface Business Park on the edge of Swindon.
+After a fairly lengthy search, God opened the door for us to purchase a purpose-built office space at Interface Business Park on the edge of Swindon in March 2020.
 Located just off junction 16 of the M4, it provides all that we’d been praying for: